AWBC Policy Priorities

 Create Access to Capital Opportunities for Women Entrepreneurs

-• Reform SBA lending programs to ensure utility for women entrepreneurs.
+• Provide greater access to capital for women entrepreneurs.

-• Incentivize early-stage investment in women-owned companies through additional federal programs.
+• Incentivize early-stage investment in women-owned companies through federal programs.

 Expand Opportunity for Women-Owned Small Businesses Through Open Government and Foreign Markets